-With a view to the meeting of the Working Party on the Environment (WPE) on 16 June 2023, delegations will find attached a first Presidency compromise text on the abovementioned proposal, prepared by the Presidency based on discussions in the WPE and written comments received from delegations so far.
-Please note that the text also contains some suggestions for changes of a legal/linguistic and technical nature.
-The changes suggested by the Presidency to the initial Commission proposal are marked as bold underlined (added text) or strikethrough (deletions).
+With a view to the meeting of the Working Party on the Environment (WPE) on 21 September 2023, delegations will find attached a new revised Presidency compromise text, including also the recitals, on the abovementioned proposal.
+The compromise text has been prepared based on discussions in the WPE and written comments received from delegations.

+Compared to the previous version of the Presidency text (doc.
+10384/2/23 REV 2), new changes are marked as bold and underlined, deletions with double strikethrough.
+Previous changes to the initial Commission proposal are marked as underlined and strikethrough.